How to Start a Podcast and Measure Its Impact in 2021

 After you have posted your job, a number of qualified and very interested talent will reply to your job posting.
 Many favor submitting custom demos of your script with their applications and really appreciate the opportunity to show you how they would interpret your copy.
 This is also a valuable benefit to those of you who are presenting demos to a client or decision-maker.

 How to Give your Listeners a Spectacular First Impression of your Podcast

 Most people are familiar with the current broadcast medium and the quality of the productions that they consume.
 The same goes for podcast audiences.
 Remember that these are the very same people that are actively watching and listening to programs on television or radio, so you’ll need to make them feel at home in your podcast too.

 The content of your podcast, or the material that you will be covering, is very much up to you as is the quality and preparation that goes into it.
-The audio production of your podcast, however, can be easily and cost-effectively delegated to a professional voice talent.
-They have all the goodies that you need regarding sound effects, royalty-free music, production (the recording of your podcast), post-production skills (editing and mixing your podcast) and the vocal talents to carry your podcast and convey the message that your listeners need to hear.
+The audio production of your podcast, however, can be easily and cost-effectively delegated to professional voice talent.
+They have all the goodies that you need regarding sound effects, royalty-free music, production (the recording of your podcast), post-production skills (editing and mixing your podcast), and the vocal talent to carry your podcast and convey the message that your listeners need to hear.

 If you are familiar with retainers in radio and television, you’ll be able to apply the same concept here if you work with a particular voice talent regularly.
 You can opt for a full buyout, which is usually the preferred method of invoicing for a one-time or sporadic voice-over job.